 Class Action Lawsuit Deadline: Kessler Topaz Meltzer & Check, LLP Reminds Investors of Securities Fraud Class Action Lawsuit Filed against Kiromic BioPharma, Inc.

-/EIN News/ -- RADNOR, Pa., Sept.
-11, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Kiromic BioPharma, Inc. (“Kiromic”) (NASDAQ: KRBP).
-The action charges Kiromic with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Kiromic’s materially misleading statements and omissions to the public, Kiromic investors have suffered significant losses.
+RADNOR, Pa., Sept.
+11, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Kiromic BioPharma, Inc. ("Kiromic") KRBP.
+The action charges Kiromic with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Kiromic's materially misleading statements and omissions to the public, Kiromic investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR KIROMIC LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/kiromic-biopharma-inc?utm_source=PR&utm_medium=link&utm_campaign=kiromic&mktm=r